JCZuurmond/pyjpeg/docs/191001-gdd-fest-pyjpeg.md

 ---

-# Pixels have similar values as their neighbouring pixels
+# Most pixels have similar values as their neighbouring pixels

 ---

 # Lena got in the flow

-1. If, pixels are correlated to neighbouring pixels;
+1. If pixels are correlated to neighbouring pixels,

 ---

 # Lena got in the flow

-1. If, pixels are correlated to neighbouring pixels;
-2. The change in values of neighbouring pixels is low;
+1. If pixels are correlated to neighbouring pixels, the change in values of neighbouring pixels is low.

 ---

 # Lena got in the flow

-1. If, pixels are correlated to neighbouring pixels;
-2. The change in values of neighbouring pixels is low;
+1. If pixels are correlated to neighbouring pixels, the change in values of neighbouring pixels is low.
-3. A.k.a. the pixel value _frequency_ of neighbouring pixels is low;
+2. If we decompose pictures into frequencies,

 ---

 # Lena got in the flow

-1. If, pixels are correlated to neighbouring pixels;
-2. The change in values of neighbouring pixels is low;
+1. If pixels are correlated to neighbouring pixels, the change in values of neighbouring pixels is low.
-3. A.k.a. the pixel value _frequency_ of neighbouring pixels is low;
-4. Then we remove high frequency values - set them to zero;
+2. If we decompose pictures into frequencies, we expect mostly low frequencies, and few high frequencies.

 ---

 # Lena got in the flow

-1. If, pixels are correlated to neighbouring pixels;
+1. If pixels are correlated to neighbouring pixels, the change in values of neighbouring pixels is low.
+2. If we decompose pictures into frequencies, we expect mostly low frequencies, and few high frequencies.
+3. The factor of high frequencies is low - probably zero.

+---

+# Lena got in the flow

-2. The change in values of neighbouring pixels is low;
+1. If pixels are correlated to neighbouring pixels, the change in values of neighbouring pixels is low.
-3. A.k.a. the pixel value _frequency_ of neighbouring pixels is low;
-4. Then we remove high frequency values - set them to zero;
-5. Save memory by using only a few bits for zero/low values.
+2. If we decompose pictures into frequencies, we expect mostly low frequencies, and few high frequencies.
+3. The factor of high frequencies is low - probably zero.
+4. We can compress many zeros!

 ---